 - In the operations program, we will prepare for technical information sharing by setting up a community of OT Security Operations Center (SOC) analysts.

-Below, you can read more about our security policy program for 2021.
+Below, you can read a summary about our security policy program for 2021.
 To learn more, you can download the ENCS security program 2021.

 Security policy program 2021